virtualagc/virtualagc/XCOM-I/README.md

  2. High (but not necessarily 100%) correctness in compiling XPL/I code *sans* any inline BAL, made usable with additional manual tweaking of the code produced by `XCOM-I.py`.
  3. Compiling with included BAL as well.

-At this point, I view milestone #1 as being achievable, milestone #2 as being conceivably achievable, and milestone #3 as being purely inspirational.
+Presently, I have increasing confidence that milestones #1 and #2 are achievable, and that fairly-satisfactory workarounds can be achieved for milestone #3.

-With that said, in the (I think unlikely) event that somebody would want to use `XCOM-I.py` to compile a "pure" XPL program, it should perhaps be noted that XPL/I is a 100% drop-in replacement for XPL:  I.e., XPL/I does not merely add new features to XPL, but sometimes also changes the behavior of existing features of XPL, so that those features don't operate as they did previously.
+With that said, in the (I think unlikely) event that somebody would want to use `XCOM-I.py` to compile a "pure" XPL program, it should perhaps be noted that XPL/I is not a 100% drop-in replacement for XPL:  I.e., XPL/I does not merely add new features to XPL, but sometimes also changes the behavior of existing features of XPL, so that those features don't operate as they did previously.
 Therefore, it's possible that compiling an XPL program using an XPL/I compiler would result in a compilation failure or in a compiled program that didn't operate as intended.
 The significant language features impacted, so far as I'm aware, are:

   * Macros.
 Syntactically these are the same as variables `DECLARE`'d with the attribute `LITERALLY`, but in fact that are used for preprocessing only, and result in literal substitutions of the "variable" by replacement strings.
 The difference between XPL and XPL/I is that in XPL the scope of such macros is the entire remainder of the compilation, whereas in XPL/I the scope is confined to the block (such as a `PROCEDURE`) in which the macros are defined plus the sub-blocks thereof.
 For example, in XPL/I you could have multiple declarations of macros of the same name but within different scopes, whereas the same apparent declarations in XPL would apply to different sections of code.
 Or perhaps would be disallowed entirely.